| | |

 My hat was a standard women’s baseball cap and measured 16 inches around.
 Make sure you measure your own hat in case it has a larger circumference.

-Sew or glue the three strands of wefts together.
-(I chose to sew mine).
+• Sew or glue the three strands of wefts together.
+(I chose to sew my wig hat together.)

 blonde Brazilian hair extensions, hair wefts to add to a hat